marqinhos/JetRacer_Autonomous_Driving/README.md

 ## Description
-This is the Final Dregree Project in [Robotics](https://www.usc.gal/en/studies/degrees/engineering-and-architecture/robotics-degree).
+This is the Final Degree Project in [Robotics](https://www.usc.gal/en/studies/degrees/engineering-and-architecture/robotics-degree).

 ## Software
 in progress**